The see-now-want-now mentality is rapidly rewriting retail as we know it. And it is in this very practice that live shopping is firmly rooted in.

 Although Nordstrom is still in the process of experimentation with live shopping, it has already met with immense success.

-In the words of Fanya Chandler, senior vice president at Nordstrom, "livestream shopping enables us to stay closer to the customer with interactive and engaging experiences that allow for discovery, personalization, and service at scale."
+In the words of Fanya Chandler, senior vice president at Nordstrom, "livestream shopping enables us to stay closer to the customer with interactive and engaging experiences that allow for discovery, personalisation, and service at scale."

 Cold-brew coffee brand Quivr has also experienced huge payoffs by marketing its products on Amazon Live.